New Wichita literary journal draws on its editor’s love for gritty, urban fiction

 “It was just an idea that came to me.”

-Robins, an Ellinwood native and Watermark employee, typed each submission on his 1950s Smith Corona Silent typewriter.
-Those submissions — poems, essays and novel excerpts — came from a diverse cast of writers.
+Robins, an Ellinwood native and Watermark employee, collected poems, essays and novel excerpts from a diverse cast of writers.

 “It’s a Wichita magazine to the extent that inevitably, I will get more submissions from Wichita writers . . . but ultimately, the magazine is going to look to expand outward,” Robins said.